Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs and desires, of all students.

 Student Activity Groups

-The Director for Student Services must first approve all extracurricular activities as well as recognize all on-campus and off-campus organizations that are identified with LUCOM.
+The Associate Director of Student Services must first approve all extracurricular activities, as well as, recognize all on-campus and off-campus organizations that are identified with LUCOM.
 Requests for permission for off campus speakers, student meetings or activities and other individual or group activities on campus should be made on forms provided by the Office of Student Services.

 Clubs and Organizations